plague-lab/plague-lab.github.io/CTF/2022/CTF2600/Reverse/crackme.md

 ```

-And the our flag is printed:
+And the flag is printed:
 ```
 PWNME{l1nk3d_l1st_1n_m3m0ry}
 ```